joellord/tech-conferences-list/README.md

 Just a list of conferences.
 Feel free to contribute with yours.

+## Web View

+You can see the list of conferences by going [here](https://joellord.github.io/tech-conference-list/webview) so let

 ## How to add a conference

 Lookup the format of a new entry in format.json.
 Add a new entry to the list and do a pull request!